 Happy Summer, it’s time for another Thrift Store Upcycle Challenge!
 This time I am glamming up some $1 earrings and a small bowl with gold gilding and let me tell you, I am now addicted to this stuff!
 I love how bright the gold makes everything look.
 You just can’t get that look from acrylic paint.

 However there is a gilding paint available and I have some, but I haven’t used it yet.
 The paint version can be a bit toxic with strong fumes and it’s too hot to open a window around here right now, so I opted to try the gold sheets and gilding adhesive instead first.

 DIY Gold Gilded Earrings

-- A pair of earrings, mine are $1 shell disc earrings
+- A pair of earrings, mine were $1 shell disc earrings

 - 2 jump rings